Baltusrol Golf Club

-The Baltusrol Golf Club is a private 36-hole golf club in the eastern United States, located in Springfield, New Jersey, about 20 mi west of New York City.
+The Baltusrol Golf Club is a private 36-hole golf club in Springfield, New Jersey, United States, about 20 mi west of New York City.
 It was founded in 1895 by Louis Keller.

 In 1985, Baltusrol became the first club to have hosted both the U.S. Open and Women's U.S. Open on two different courses.
 Both courses were originally designed by A. W. Tillinghast in 1918.
 The club has been the site of seven U.S. Opens and two PGA Championships.

 In 2005, the club was listed on the National Register of Historic Places.
 In 2014, it was further designated a National Historic Landmark in recognition of its importance to Tillinghast's career as a course designer.